 Graduate in Residence is a special registration category reserved for eligible Rollins students.
 To be eligible to register as a GIR, students must have satisfactorily registered for all degree requirements, fulfilled their financial requirements, and be in the final stages of completing their degree.
+Typically, students in this status are finishing their ILE or APE.

 Students enrolled in this status will be assessed a reduced tuition rate.
-Students registered as GIR will be considered full-time, will be eligible for limited federal loans, and will have the oncampus privileges of all full-time students.
+Students registered as GIR will be considered full-time, will be eligible for limited federal loans, and will have the on- campus privileges of all full-time students.
 The GIR status carries no academic credit and is not required to complete a Rollins degree program.